goodop/Public/README.md

-Public Bot for Group Line
+Bot Public for Line group.

 ### Requirment
 Python3 to up >>